uwcse440/web-cse440-au14/_assignments/assignment2/index.md

    A concise statement of the problem you are tackling and a brief synopsis of your proposed solution.

-4. __Target Audience, Stakeholders, and Contextual Inquiry Participants__: (1 page)
+4. __Contextual Inquiry Target, Stakeholders, and Participants__: (1 page)

    Describe your contextual inquiry, including the participants, their background, and their environment.

+   Describe why you chose the particular participants in your inquiry.

 5. __Contextual Inquiry Results and Themes__: (1 page)